Lexington, Illinois: People v. Chicago and Alton Railroad Company

 The town of Lexington soon became the focus of a case that would change American legal history.
 Soon after railroads began servicing the Midwest, it became evident that, if a railroad could unilaterally set its own freight rates, it could soon drain most of the wealth from nearby farmers.
-The result, in Illinois, was a new state constitution that in 1870 gave the government a role in setting railroad and warehouse rates; the wording and legal arguments behind this part of the new constitution was the work of Bloomington lawyer Ruben M. Benjamin (1833–1917).
+The result, in Illinois, was a new state constitution that in 1870 gave the government a role in setting railroad and warehouse rates; the wording and legal arguments behind this part of the new constitution was the work of Bloomington lawyer Reuben Moore Benjamin (1833–1917).
 A test case was needed, and Benjamin settled on Lexington.
 The Chicago and Alton Railroad only charged four dollars and thirty five cents to ship 1000 board feet of lumber from Chicago to Bloomington, but asked for five dollars to ship the same amount of lumber the shorter distance from Chicago to Lexington.
 In 1871 Benjamin brought suit against the railroad.
 The railroad responded that it was forced to charge less to ship lumber to Bloomington because there was more competition there than at Lexington.
 The case worked its way up to the United States Supreme Court where People v.
 The Chicago and Alton Railroad Company became part of the celebrated Granger Cases, named for the Granges of the Patrons of Husbandry, a group that had argued for rate regulation.
 These cases, at least for a time, established the right of governments to regulate corporations.